 checklist to form a legal entity

-- Consult with an attorney and accountant to determine which legal entity is best: Corporation or an LLC.
+- Consult with an attorney and accountant to determine which legal entity is best: A corporation or an LLC?

-- Choose a company name and verify its available in the state of Utah.
+- Choose a company name and verify its availability with the state of Utah.

 - Will the name be used as a domain name, trademark, or service mark?
 If so, consider running a separate search to look for similar names in the marketplace.

 - Apply for an Employment Identification Number (EIN)

 - Prepare and sign Bylaws+Shareholder Agreement for a Corporation or an Operating Agreement for an LLC.